danijelglisic/laravel-app/README.md

 Your frontend application should now be running at http://localhost:3000.

 Now, you have both the Laravel and frontend applications up and running on your local machine.

+### Login Details

+For default admin user that is created with backend application credentials are:

+email: admin@test.app
+password: Admin@2023